-Things to look for in an alarm
+Things to Look for in an CO Alarm

 We recommend choosing CO alarms that have the most accurate sensing technology available.
 CO alarms are designed to warn you when carbon monoxide levels have begun to accumulate over a period of time, and will sound before most people would experience any CO poisoning symptoms.
 The more accurate the alarm, the greater chance you and your family have of responding appropriately to the problem.

-Electrochemical sensor: Alarms with electrochemical sensors are more stable during humidity and temperature changes and resist reacting to common household chemicals that may cause false readings.
+Alarms with electrochemical sensors are more stable during humidity and temperature changes and resist reacting to common household chemicals that may cause false readings.
 Kidde's CO alarms include Nighthawk™ technology, which has been proven to be the world's most accurate carbon monoxide-sensing technology based on claims by major manufacturers.

 CO alarms should meet the strict third-party standards set by the Canadian Standards Association (CSA).
 Look for the CSA and Blueflame 6.19-01 marks.
 These guarantee the CO alarm meets all the latest and required Canadian safety standards.

 Digital Display: A digital display screen clearly shows the level of CO detected in the home, and updates the reading every 15 seconds.

 Peak-Level Memory: This feature records the highest level of CO present.
 Knowing the CO level in the home can help emergency personnel determine treatment.